Wind power in Australia

 Wind power is a major contributor to electricity supply in Australia.
-As of September 2024, the grids of the eastern and southern Australia states has an installed wind capacity of around 13.3 GW, and output peaked at 9.2 GW in May 2025.
+As of September 2024, the grids of the eastern and southern Australia states have an installed wind capacity of around 13.3 GW, and output peaked at 9.2 GW in May 2025.
 Wind power accounted for 13.4% (or 31.9 TWh) of Australia's total electricity production in 2024.